 Every morning when I wake up, one of my dogs, Georgia, greets me with a happy, wet, pink tongue.
 As soon as I begin to stir just a little, she very gingerly walks across to my side of the bed.
 I can spy her with one eye barely open moving ever so carefully toward me.
 Pretty soon, she is right in my face and the nose-licking begins!

-With humans, dogs may sometimes lick your face or lips to taste what you have just eaten.
-Perhaps the instinct to get food is still there.
+Your furry friend may sometimes lick your face or lips to taste what you have just eaten or because of the taste of your skin.
+Perhaps the instinct to get food remains.

 My dog, Georgia loves to lick and taste just about everything!
 Every morning she runs out into the back patio with her tongue out ready to explore!
 Dogs experience their world in very physical ways using their basic senses of hearing, seeing, smelling, touching and tasting.
 Tasting and licking seem to be key ways the check out their environment.
-See my post A Dog’s Newspaper for more on this.
+See my post A Dog’s Newspaper for more on how dogs explore their world each day.

 What is Unique about Nose Licking?

-Since doggie licks on the nose seem to mostly arise from acts of grooming and intimacy, they certainly seem like kisses!
-Most owners seem to think getting licked on the nose means your dog loves you.
-She probably wants to give and get some attention.
-See this sweet video from The Dodo Foster Diaries about an Oregon man who adopted a timid brown lab from a shelter.
+Since doggy licks are frequently acts of grooming and intimacy, they certainly seem like kisses!
+You may agree after watching this sweet video from The Dodo Foster Diaries about an Oregon man who adopted a timid brown lab from a shelter.
 It will bring tears of joy to your eyes.

 Other Ways Dogs Show Affection